kevinprajapati162-eng/iot-august-smart-lock-case-study/README.md

-**IoT August Smart Lock Case Study**
+# IoT August Smart Lock Case Study

-This repository contains an IoT case study on the August Wi-Fi Smart Lock.
-The project explores the device’s embedded system design, communication protocols, power management, data analysis, and security mechanisms.
+This repository contains a technical case study on the August Wi-Fi Smart Lock.
+The project examines the device as an Internet of Things solution, with a focus on communication protocols, embedded system design, power management, and security.

-**Key Topics**
+## Project Overview
+The case study explores how the August Wi-Fi Smart Lock uses Bluetooth Low Energy and Wi-Fi to support both local and remote control.
+It also reviews the role of the embedded microcontroller, keypad and fingerprint integration, data analysis capabilities, and security challenges within a smart home environment.

+## Technologies and Concepts
+- Internet of Things
+- Embedded Systems
+- Bluetooth Low Energy
+- Wi-Fi Communication
+- Smart Home Security
+- Data Analysis in IoT
+- Power Management

+## Key Topics Covered
-Embedded system architecture
+- Embedded hardware and software architecture

-Bluetooth Low Energy and Wi-Fi communication
+- BLE and Wi-Fi communication trade-offs

-Smart lock data analysis
+- Smart lock applications in homes and other environments

-Power management strategies

-Security challenges and solutions
+- Security challenges and solutions

-Smart home and access control applications

-**Technologies and Concepts**

-Internet of Things

-Smart Home Systems

-BLE

-Wi-Fi

-Security and Encryption

-Embedded Systems

-**Files Included**

-COMM018 IoT Coursework-24014410.pdf
+- Battery and power management considerations
+- Future improvements in IoT connectivity

+## Files Included
+- `COMM018 IoT Coursework-24014410.pdf` – coursework report

+## Purpose
+This case study demonstrates understanding of IoT system design, wireless communication, device security, and the practical analysis of a modern smart home product.